Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details and pin configuration for the DFR0205 module:
+The following table outlines the key technical details of the DFR0205 module:

 Parameter Value